CMC-QCL/r-programming-level-1/r-programming-beginner-online.md

 For example, **y ~ x** is called *fomula* in R where the left-hand side of a tilde (~) is the "dependent variable" and the right-hand side is the "independent variables."
 In most cases, you read it as y is a function of x.
 In the aggregate case, you read it as "y is grouped according to x."
 The FUN argument tells how they are computed.
 In our example, the Sepal.Length values are averaged using the mean function.

-Hands-On!
+(Stretch) Hands-On!
 COVID-19 Cases in the U.S.
 ========================================================
 Create a barplot showing daily changes in the new COVID-19 cases in the US.